neos/neos-development-collection/README.md

 > JSX inspired compact syntax for Neos.Fusion

+This package provides a fusion preprocessor that expands a compact xml-ish syntax to pure fusion code.
+This allows to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the genrated fusion code can be overwritten and controlled from the outside if needed.

 ## WARNING

 This is highly experimental and will very likely change in the future.